Munif Razzaz

-Munif al-Razzaz (منيف الرزاز; 19 December 1919 – 16 September 1984) was a Jordanian-Syrian physician and politician who was the second, and last, Secretary General of the (unifed) National Command of the Arab Socialist Ba'ath Party, having been elected to the post at the 8th National Congress held in April 1965.
+Munif al-Razzaz (منيف الرزاز; 19 December 1919 – 16 September 1984) was a Jordanian-Syrian physician and politician who was the second, and last, Secretary General of the (unified) National Command of the Arab Socialist Ba'ath Party, having been elected to the post at the 8th National Congress held in April 1965.

 Munif relocated to Iraq in 1977 and became a leading member of the Iraqi Ba'ath.
 Munif was among dozens of dissidents accused of plotting against then new Iraqi President Saddam Hussein in the 1979 Ba'ath Party Purge.
 King Hussein had advocated for Munif's release so he can return safely to Jordan, but President Saddam Hussein adamantly refused.
 Munif died in 1984 during his house arrest in Baghdad.
 His wife and doctor claimed that he was poisoned after his medication for high blood pressure medicine was replaced.
 He was buried in Amman according to his only will.